codophilic/Learn-HTML-CSS-JS-NodeJS-TS/JS/DOM.md

 ##### forEach

-- The `forEach()` method of Array instances executes a provided function once for each array element.
+- The `forEach()` method is an iterative method.
+The `forEach()` method of Array instances executes a provided function once for each array element.
+It does not affects the current array.
+The `forEach()` method is not executed for empty elements.
+The defined function may or may not have `return` keyword. `forEach()` always returns `undefined`. `forEach()` always returns undefined and is not chainable.

 ```
 function squareNumbers(element){